The 20 Best Major Depression Doctors Near Me in South Carolina, US

 Offers Telehealth

-Steven Lopez is a Psychiatrist in Charleston, South Carolina.
+Steven Lopez is a Psychiatrist practicing medicine in North Charleston, South Carolina.
 Dr. Lopez is rated as a Distinguished provider by MediFind in the treatment of Major Depression.
-His top areas of expertise are Seasonal Affective Disorder (SAD), Schizoaffective Disorder, Major Depression, and Bipolar Disorder (BPD).
-Dr. Lopez is currently accepting new patients.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Seasonal Affective Disorder (SAD), Schizoaffective Disorder, Major Depression, and Bipolar Disorder (BPD).

 Distinguished in Major Depression